Nvidiacoursems/Nvidia_Project/README.md

 #How it works

-The AI would be given an image of any air vehicle (For now the AI has been trained to recognize 2 vehicles Harmless: (Hot air ballon), Harmfull: (Fighter Jet)), then it would categorize it in to its respective folder.
+The AI would be given an image of any air vehicle (For now the AI has been trained to recognize 2 vehicles Harmless: (Hot air ballon), Harmfull: (Fighter Jet)), then it would categorize it in to their respective folder.

 The AI has been given many images and has been trained to recognize Hot air balloons and Jets